Push-up bars are highly sought-after calisthenics equipment since they bring an amazing exercise variety to your workout regime.

 5. Handstand Push Ups

-Handstand push-ups are among the more advanced exercises to do with push-up bars, and therefore they must not be done until you can perform around ten or more regular push-ups easily.
+Handstand push-ups are among the more advanced exercises to do with push-up bars (for obvious reasons), and therefore they must not be done until you can comfortably perform regular push-ups and have excellent upper body strength.

-The easiest way to perform handstand push-ups is by placing the bars a couple of inches from the wall, equivalent to one another.
+I've found one of the easiest ways to perform handstand push-ups is by placing the bars a couple of inches from the wall.

 While doing this push-up bar exercise, you can also place an abdominal mat on the ground to cushion your head if you can lower that far.